e0328eric/xilo/README.md

 # xilo
 A simple replacement of "rm" command.
 This is also a practical example how to use [zlap](https://github.com/e0328eric/zlap.git) library.
+The origin of this program name comes from the greek word `ξήλωμα` which means the word `rip` in English.

 # How to install